scrapy/scrapy/docs/intro/tutorial.rst

 In order to find the proper CSS selectors to use, you might find useful opening the response page from the shell in your web browser using ``view(response)``.
-You can use your browser developer tools or extensions like Firebug.
-For more information see :ref:`topics-firebug` and :ref:`topics-firefox`.
+You can use your browser developer tools or extensions like Firebug (see sections about :ref:`topics-firebug` and :ref:`topics-firefox`).

-`Selector Gadget`_ is also a nice tool to quickly find CSS selector for visually selected elements.
+`Selector Gadget`_ is also a nice tool to quickly find CSS selector for visually selected elements, which works in many browsers.

 .. _regular expressions: https://docs.python.org/3/library/re.html
 .. _Selector Gadget: http://selectorgadget.com/